eng-gabrielscardoso/eng-gabrielscardoso/README.md

 ## About me

 I'm Gabriel Santos Cardoso, paraense (Brazil), 22 years old, and always open to new opportunities.
-My personal interests include fields like AI, blockchain, web3, programming and modern technologies.
+Innovate Full Stack professional with 4+ years of experience working as a Full Stack Developer.
+Capable of working with various technologies and software solutions in the most diverse segments and multi-cultural teams.
+Among my professional goals are to always be in contact with the most modern technologies and best practices in the technology market, add my skills and competencies and bring value to any team I may be part of.
+My specialities include Software and Web Development, Artificial Intelligence and Blockchain/Web3.

 If you are interested, check my curriculum vitae in the [link](https://docs.google.com/document/d/1k-huyj7Ao5NEy0reBUe9AI8PXiiT-w4Z5NsdiJkEIrg).